#

 Included in the set, the previously unissued Bill Medley produced track "So Much Love" (Goffin/King) by the Blossoms, which has a trademark powerhouse performance by Darlene Love perfectly blending with Fanita James and Jean King, recorded at the same Los Angeles recording session on 14 May 1968, as "Something So Wrong" (Medley), which is also included.

-"Something So Wrong" would seem to be an autobiographical song written by Bill Medley about his relationship with Darlene Love at this time, Darlene Love's vocals on the Blossoms version of the song is totally awesome.
-It is interesting to note that the version of "Something So Wrong" on the CD, ends without the last burst of the song title, as on the original Bell single release.
+"Something So Wrong" would appear to be an autobiographical song written by Bill Medley about his relationship with Darlene Love at this time, Darlene Love's vocals on the Blossoms version of the song is totally awesome.
+It is interesting to note that the version of "Something So Wrong" on the CD ends without the last burst of the song title, as on the original Bell single release.

 Bill Medley himself later also recorded versions of both songs, "Something So Wrong" a few months later on 9th December 1968, and then three years later, while at A&M Records, "So Much Love".